 The District applies GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 This Statement establishes criteria for classifying governmental fund balances into specifically defined classifications.
 Classifications are hierarchical and are based primarily on the extent to which the District is bound to honor constraints on the specific purposes for which the amounts in the funds may be spent.
 Application of the Statement requires the District to classify and report amounts in the appropriate fund balance classifications.
-The District's accounting and finance policies are used to interpret the nature and/or requirements of the funds and their corresponding assignment of restricted, committed, assigned, or unassigned.
-From interpretation of the adopted policy, the District will spend its fund in the following order: Committed, Assigned, and Unassigned if more than one classification of fund balance is available.

-NOTES TO FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+NOTES TO FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2023